nikitavoloboev/data/docs/looking-back/2023/2023-march.md

 ![](https://images.nikiv.dev/broke-again-23.jpeg)

-Bank account check.

-Just want to die honestly.
-I am useless.
-Can't do anything. 😿

-Didn't pass my first contract I had with [Inlang](https://inlang.com/).
+28 in a month.
+Can't afford food.
+Got [fired for 8th time](../../health/depression.md) this month.

+Worked for a total of 3 weeks at [Inlang](https://inlang.com/).
 It's great company/team but too smart for me.
+As always.

 My job was supposed to be to take over the Git SDK.
-Wrote up [RFC for the future of Git SDK](https://github.com/inlang/inlang/pull/455) too.
-But turns out it was not a fit.
+Wrote up my first up [RFC on choosing between libgit2 and isomorphic-git for Git SDK](https://github.com/inlang/inlang/pull/455).
+Great experience and will do RFCs for bigger decisions in all my projects going forward I think.

-In any way.
-Not my first time with being rejected.
-My whole life is a [series of failures](../../health/depression.md) and trying to survive on little food.
+In any way, not first time living with 0 on my bank account, not being able to afford to pay tax or food.

-I did actually sit down and coded all day this last month.
-Every day.
-With barely no breaks.
-Actually with help of [ChatGPT](../../machine-learning/chatgpt.md), things like reimplementing or extending [Git in JS](https://github.com/isomorphic-git/isomorphic-git) suddenly start to seem approachable.
-I don't read news as much and generally am more focused.
-Just life is really too hard recently.

-I have been in survival mode for the past 6 years it seems.
-From job to job.
-Barely making enough to make rent or food.
-Rejection after rejection.
-I've been fired 8 times now for not being good enough.
-I've been told that I should just go back to school and I will **never** become a programmer with my brain.

-It truly seems daunting and sometimes I just want to give up.

-In any way, aside from above, nothing else eventful happened this month.
-Just never ending grind to live.
+I remember on the 2nd job I ever got, when I got fired, the CEO talked to me personally.
+He said I should go back to school and programming is not for me.
+I should reconsider this profession and choose something else.
+Was an interesting walk from his office afterwards.

+That was the 2nd time.
+I got fired/rejected so many times I lost count.
+Maybe I am crazy to ever consider writing code again but who knows, maybe something comes of it.

+With respect to Inlang, although only 3 weeks, I learned a lot.
+It was my first ever opportunity to work on an open source project and actually get paid.
+I love the team there and the vision to build git based apps.
+It's built with Solid and has some nice code I will in the least use in my future projects.
+Specifically the way the editor loads and sets the state when the page gets rendered.

+They also use Discord for all communication, have nice channels.
+The textual checkins were great (I worked in companies that did morning video checkins and thought it was unnecessary).
+Textual checkins are perfect enough honestly.

+If I wasn't as bad of a programmer, it'd be a dreamy place to work at for sure.
+But alas.

+The maybe sad thing is that I did actually try these 3 weeks.
+I coded all day with only few breaks to talk with my partner or take a walk.
+Used [ChatGPT](../../machine-learning/chatgpt.md) for coding/learning and absolutely loved it.
+I actually understand Git on a deeper level now.
+Files are hashed.
+Commits are hashes of the hashed committed files.
+Branches are hashes of commits.
+[Hashes all the way down](https://www.youtube.com/watch?v=ig5E8CcdM9g).

 ## Watched